 Covenant of Peace

 We will build a much more peaceful world on our planet Earth.
-All the land belongs to God, to the great, endless unknown, and we will stop fighting over it.
-Each people that wish will govern themselves as an autonomous nation within one world-wide-nation, and will be given a seat in a greatly reformed and more helpful United Nations.
-In disputed territories, the region of autonomy for each people can be extended to those villages, settlements, and population centers where that people dwells, with the whole world evolving into a peaceful tapestry.
-In some places, small enclaves of the region of autonomy of one people will be surrounded by the region of autonomy of another people, with each of the peoples aiming for peaceful coexistence.
+All the land belongs to God, to the one, great, endless unknown, and we will stop fighting over it.
+Each people that wish will govern themselves as a self-ruling nation within one world-wide-nation, and will be given a seat in a greatly reformed and more helpful United Nations.
+In disputed territories, the region of self-rule for each people can be extended to those villages, settlements, and population centers where that people dwells, with the whole world evolving into a peaceful tapestry.
+In some places, small enclaves of the region of self-rule of one people will be surrounded by the region of self-rule of another people, with each of the peoples aiming for peaceful coexistence.
 The location of borders and the use and sharing of resources will be decided through a consensus process instead of through war or the threat of force.

 We will aim for consensus.
-Consensus occurs when each of the persons involved in making a decision is able to agree on it.
-Consensus is most easily reached when each is given an equal opportunity to be heard, without being interrupted, and when each makes an effort to arrive at proposals and solutions that all can support.
-This Covenant of Peace can be amended to create consensus.
-Peace requires consensus, and consensus requires respect, non-violence, and power sharing.
+Consensus occurs when each person involved in making a decision is able to agree on it.
+Consensus is most easily reached when each person is given an equal opportunity to be heard, without being interrupted, and when each person makes an effort to arrive at proposals and solutions that all can support.
+It will help us to reach consensus if we sit or stand in a circle, becoming a circle for consensus, a peace circle.
+This Brit Shalom can be amended to create consensus.
+Peace requires consensus and consensus requires respect, non-violence, and power sharing.